-Kotb has covered a wide variety of domestic and international stories across all NBC News platforms as well as numerous human-interest stories and features.
-She covered in-depth, the aftermath and one year anniversary of Hurricane Katrina, a story personal to Kotb who lived in New Orleans for six years.
-She has reported on the war in Iraq, the conflict between the Israelis and Palestinians in the West Bank and Gaza, and the War on Terror in Afghanistan.
-Kotb conducted an exclusive interview with Aung San Suu Kyi, an internationally recognized leader of Burma, marking the first time in 11 years that Suu Kyi was interviewed by an American television network.
-From 2004 to 2008, she served as the host of the weekly syndicated series “Your Total Health.”
+Since joining NBC in 1998, Kotb has served as a correspondent for “Dateline NBC.”
+She has covered a wide variety of domestic and international stories across all NBC News platforms as well as numerous human-interest stories and features.
+She covered the aftermath and one-year anniversary of Hurricane Katrina, a story personal to Kotb who lived in New Orleans for six years.
+Additionally, she has reported on the war in Iraq, the conflict in the West Bank and Gaza, and the War on Terror in Afghanistan.
+Kotb was a part of the network’s extensive coverage of the 2012 Summer Olympics in London and the 2016 Summer Olympics in Rio.
+She also served as host of the weekly syndicated series “Your Total Health,” from 2004 to 2008.

-Prior to joining NBC News, Kotb worked at WWL-TV, the CBS affiliate in New Orleans, La. where she served as an anchor and reporter for the 10 p.m. news broadcast (1992-98).
-She was a weekend anchor and reporter for WINK-TV in Fort Myers, Fla.
-(1989-91).
-Prior to that, Kotb was a morning anchor and general assignment reporter for WQAD-TV, the ABC affiliate in Moline, Ill., and an anchor for WXVT-TV, the CBS affiliate in Greenville, Miss., (1986-89).
-Kotb began her broadcast career with CBS News as a news assistant in Cairo, Egypt (1986).
+Prior to joining NBC News, Kotb worked at WWL-TV, the CBS affiliate in New Orleans from 1992 to 1998 as an anchor and reporter for the 10 p.m. news broadcast.
+From 1989 to 1991, she was a weekend anchor and reporter for WINK-TV in Fort Myers, Florida.

 Kotb graduated from Virginia Tech University with a Bachelor of Arts in broadcast journalism.
 She resides in New York City.